yccgroup/pfe-python-models/README.md

-# RAFEP Python Models
+# PFE Python Models

-This code is a sample implementation of the RAFEP method for simple 1D or 2D model potentials.
+This code is a sample implementation of the PFE method for simple 1D or 2D model potentials.
 The code performs the following:

 - Collect a number of samples from the canonical distribution of the given potential function, via Monte-Carlo or Replica-Exchange.
-- Estimate the value of the partition function Z (at the given temperature) from the collected sample, via the RAFEP method.
+- Estimate the value of the partition function Z (at the given temperature) from the collected sample, via the PFE method.
-- To remove the effect of sampling outliers, multiple values of the RAFEP energy threshold can be specified.
+- To remove the effect of sampling outliers, multiple values of the PFE energy threshold can be specified.
-- The sampling and RAFEP estimation is performed multiple times, in order to estimate the error of the RAFEP estimate.
+- The sampling and PFE estimation is performed multiple times, in order to estimate the error of the PFE estimate.
-- The actual value of Z is also calculated analytically (where possible) and numerically, so that one can verify the correctness of the RAFEP result.
+- The actual value of Z is also calculated analytically (where possible) and numerically, so that one can verify the correctness of the PFE result.

 ## Prerequisites